-There is only one camp of note – Mwaleshi.
-This is often referred to as the finest walking camp in Africa.
-The only activity is walking.
-You will not see anyone else while visiting North Luangwa.
+There are only two camps of note – Mwaleshi and Takwela - and as the only activity is walking, you will not see anyone else while visiting North Luangwa.
 It is an absolutely excellent safari park, one that suits a client who wants to get as far away from civilisation as possible!
 Our experiences in North Luangwa have been some of the finest safari experiences we have experienced in any park.

 North Luangwa is as serious as safari gets.
 Do not come here expecting anything less!
-Mwaleshi Camp is more than comfortable, but certainly ‘no frills’.
+The camps here are more than comfortable, but certainly ‘no frills’.
 The reality is that you will be fed very well, sleep very well, and be guided by some of the finest guides in the business.
 If this is what you are after, then look no further.
 North Luangwa is an outstanding place.

 Walking, walking and more walking!

 TIME OF YEAR TO TRAVEL

 North Luangwa is a classic dry-season reserve, with the game getting progressively better, the later you travel.
 June through to October sees large herds concentrate around the rivers.
 As the game viewing improves, the heat increases, with October the hottest month.
 The camps shut in November and remain closed from December through to May – there is no wet-season safari up here.